What does it mean to be a side? What is side fun?

 New, curious, or questioning

-You might identify as straight but feel turned on by men (or certain kinds of male intimacy).
-You might be bi and tired of being told you must pick a lane.
+You might identify as straight but feel turned on by men or certain kinds of male intimacy.
+You might be bi and tired of being told you have to pick a role or a lane.
 You might be gay and never enjoyed anal sex.

-None of that is rare, and none of it is disqualifying.
+None of that is rare, and none of it disqualifies you.

 Married or partnered

-Some men realize later that anal penetration doesn’t feel right — physically or emotionally.
-That discovery can be confusing, especially in long relationships.
+Some men realize later that anal penetration doesn’t feel right — physically, emotionally, or both.
+That realization can surface years into a relationship.

 Extensive FAQ (including explicit topics)